Orbitale/TranslationBundle/README.md

 Basically, the template is a classical Twitter's Bootstrap v3 and jQuery v2, all bundled in the bundle.

-There are four routes usable by the **PierstovalTranslationBundle** controller :
+There are four routes usable by the **OrbitaleTranslationBundle** controller :

 #### Front
 + **Locale change** :